HeisenbugLtd/spat/doc/spark_file_format.md

 the unit, the source location `sloc` and **presumably** the options used for the SPARK analysis in another object called `spark`.

+As far as I figured out, this array contains a list of entities referenced in later sections, i.e. a list of all sub-units analyzed.

 #### 3.1.1 Grammar Summary

 `spark` ::= "spark" : [ { `name`, `sloc`, `spark` } ]